How to deal with sudden tree death

 It’s all been bundled into a bag and is ready to post.
 However, if it is verticillium wilt, it’s not treatable and will stay in the soil forever, according to the RHS.

-You can also consult the Forestry Commission‘s diagnostic and advisory service, Forest Research.
+You can also consult the Forestry Commission‘s diagnostic and advisory service, Forest Research about sudden tree death.
 They also take postal samples, but charges apply.

 Step five – consult a tree surgeon